Toward a Physical Theory of Intelligence: Intelligence and the Dynamics of the Brain

-\begin{proposition}[Near-critical susceptibility enhances information efficiency] For dynamics with finite $\dot I_{\mathrm{irr}}(t)$, the ratio $\Lambda(t)$ is increased in regimes of high coarse-grained susceptibility.
-Such regimes correspond to empirical signatures of near-criticality, where information-bearing fluctuations are amplified without proportional increases in irreversible dissipation. \end{proposition}
+\begin{proposition}[Near-critical susceptibility enhances encoding efficiency] For dynamics with finite $\dot{I}_{\mathrm{irr}}(t)$, the ratio $\Lambda(t)$ is locally maximised in regimes of high coarse-grained susceptibility.
+This corresponds to near-criticality, where the energetic barriers between CCE basins are minimised, allowing information-bearing fluctuations to induce macroscopic encoding updates without runaway dissipation. \end{proposition}

-\begin{proof}[Proof sketch] Increasing coarse-grained susceptibility increases the rate at which new predictive information is absorbed from small inputs, thereby increasing $\dot I_{\mathrm{acq}}$.
-Provided the dynamics remain marginally stable, the associated increase in $\dot I_{\mathrm{irr}}$ is comparatively smaller.
-The ratio $\Lambda(t)$ therefore attains elevated values in regions of maximal responsiveness under stability constraints. \end{proof}